MarthinL/ssk/README.md

 - **UDT Functions and Operators**: Full implementation of PostgreSQL UDT specifications, including input/output functions, comparison operators, and type-specific operations.
 - **User-Defined Aggregates**: Support functions for aggregates where the result is an SSK UDT, enabling efficient construction from sets of IDs.
-- **Outer Codec**: Handles serialization/deserialization of SSK binary strings to/from memory structures conducive to interpretation and manipulation.
-This outer layer decodes the opaque binary into internal representations for normalization and canonical re-encoding, while the inner CDU codec manages the compact encoding of lengths, offsets, and values.
+- **Persistence Layer**: Manages translation between the encoded SSK (stored as database bytes) and the in-memory abstract bit vector representation.
+This layer decodes the stored form into working structures for operations, then re-encodes canonical results for storage.
+The inner CDU codec handles encoding of individual data units (lengths, offsets, counts, ranks) within Format 0.

 ## Building